douglasgreen/outlines/society/philosophy/books.en.md

 In summary, Kuhn's "The Structure of Scientific Revolutions" fundamentally changed the understanding of scientific progress by highlighting the episodic nature of scientific development and the role of paradigm shifts in driving revolutionary changes in science.

+### Ernest Becker (1924-1974)

+### "The Denial of Death" (1974)

+#### Core Thesis

+Ernest Becker's "The Denial of Death" explores the psychological and philosophical implications of humanity's response to the awareness of mortality.
+Becker argues that much of human behavior is driven by an attempt to deny or transcend death.
+This denial is achieved through "hero systems" and cultural symbols that provide individuals with a sense of meaning and immortality beyond their physical existence.

+#### Key Concepts

+-   **Duality of Human Nature:** Becker posits that humans live in a dualistic reality, consisting of a physical self and a symbolic self.
+The symbolic self is where humans derive meaning and self-esteem, often through cultural achievements and beliefs, which Becker refers to as "heroism."

+-   **Immortality Projects:** These are efforts by individuals to achieve a sense of permanence and significance.
+By contributing to cultural or religious systems, people feel they are part of something eternal, thus managing their death anxiety.

+-   **Death Anxiety and Mental Health:** Becker discusses how the denial of death influences mental health.
+He suggests that mental illnesses, such as depression and schizophrenia, can be understood as failures or extreme manifestations of this denial process.

+-   **Cultural and Religious Systems:** Traditional systems like religion have historically provided frameworks for immortality projects.
+However, in the modern age, these systems are less convincing, leading to a crisis of meaning and increased reliance on trivial or hedonistic pursuits to manage death anxiety.

+-   **Conflict and Violence:** Becker argues that conflicting immortality projects, especially those rooted in religion, are major sources of violence and conflict, as they threaten individuals' core beliefs and sense of security.

+#### Influence and Legacy

+-   **Terror Management Theory:** Becker's ideas laid the groundwork for terror management theory, which empirically explores how humans cope with the fear of death.

+-   **Cultural Impact:** The book has influenced various cultural works and thinkers, including its mention in Woody Allen's "Annie Hall" and its inspiration for Mark Manson's "The Subtle Art of Not Giving a F\*ck."

+-   **Reception:** "The Denial of Death" was awarded the Pulitzer Prize for General Nonfiction in 1974 and continues to be influential in discussions of psychology, philosophy, and cultural studies.

+#### Conclusion

+Becker does not offer a definitive solution to the problem of death anxiety but suggests that awareness of our motivations can lead to a better understanding of human behavior.
+He emphasizes the need for new cultural illusions that can provide meaning and allow individuals to feel heroic in a modern context.

 ## Gilles Deleuze (1925-1995)